smallnest/go-web-framework-benchmark/README.md

 * [vulcan](https://github.com/mailgun/route)
 * [webgo](https://github.com/bnkamalesh/webgo)

+**some libs have not been maintained and the test code has removed them**

 ## Motivation
 When I investigated performance of Go web frameworks, I found [Go HTTP Router Benchmark](https://github.com/julienschmidt/go-http-routing-benchmark), created by Julien Schmidt.
 He also developed a high performance http router: [httprouter](https://github.com/julienschmidt/httprouter).
 I had thought I got the performance result until I created a piece of codes to mock the real business logics: